btactic/zsuitecrm/README.md

 	be tagged.

- After configuring zSugar, you can validate your connection to SugarCRM by right-clicking the zSugar icon and choosing Force Authentication.
+ After configuring zSugar, you can validate your connection to SuiteCRM by right-clicking the zSugar icon and choosing Force Authentication.

 ## Using zSugar